cben/model-view-self-modify/README.md

   u(user affects) -..-x|MVU| state
   u -->|💡| code
 ```

+- However, I'm now experimenting with having "pointers" into source code locations.
+Redux is weird in using messages without a "receiver"; e.g. if you want to model 2 concurrent games, you have to change your messages to include "which game" field — not modular like OOP.
+Here, it'd be saner to say "New game" button appends a new function, and actions in each game append changes to that function.

+  Well, once you're passing around your code objects that represent different place where you can mutate source code, is that really meaningful to claim the mutation happens outside the language semantics?
+No.

+  => A more useful perspective is not formal "purity" but pragmatic [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell).

 Prior art: My attempts to google ideas like "purely functional self-modifying code" led nowhere, what with self-modifying code being shunned even in imperative circles for _being hard to reason about_ :-)
 However, **Excel**'s surface layer is unidirectional dataflow (barring [cycles](https://youtu.be/5rg7xvTJ8SU?t=91)).
 Turning a spreadsheet into "interactive app" may require macros, which can bind actions to editing cells & formulas.
 It's up to user whether they'd use a strict append-only log of actions, but either way Excel lets user fully edit the spreadsheet you got after invoking macros.